-This series of talks will focus on three specific topics—public voices in craft, craft stewardship and legacy, and the creative economy—sharing perspectives from guest speakers with various relationships to the craft field.
+This series of talks focused on three specific topics—public voices in craft, craft stewardship and legacy, and the creative economy—sharing perspectives from guest speakers with various relationships to the craft field.

-At this pivotal moment, let's work together to give shape to the post-pandemic craft world, create equity in the field, and understand the new economy.
-Future Insights will be a place where we can reimagine craft artists’ new normal and bring about the change of the future—
+At this pivotal moment, we need to work together to give shape to the post-pandemic craft world, create equity in the field, and understand the new economy.
+Future Insights are a place to reimagine craft artists’ new normal and bring about the change of the future—

 Future Insights Talk 1: